jgerman/advent_of_code_2022/README.md

 Small setback on knots higher than 2 for part 2 because I wasn't thinking about conj order and was using a list where a vector would give me the order I wanted.

+## Day 10

+Not a hard one yet.
+It could probably be more efficient but the answer returns immediately so good enough.

+I realized I didn't need to track the value at every time t so I just tracked the state changes and wrote a lookup function to figure out what X was based on that.

+For part 2 it took me a second to realize that the fact that the pixels start at 0 and the cycles at 1 actually makes a difference.
+Initially I thought they were the same.
+Which lead to the second slow down...
+I still kept the values linked and forgot to mod the lookup at < 40 instead of <= 40.
+Which actually only resulted in a single pixel off which seemed really weird until I saw way (though a one pixel difference wasn't a problem in getting the solution in).

+I think I could clean this up to be more readable, especially around variable names...
+I mixed the time var and the pixel vars in a way I probably shouldn't have.